 Parents can use a mentor text with pre and early writers, where children use the structure of the book as a guide for their own story.
-In our case, we used I’ve an Uncle Ivan.
+In our case, we used I have Uncle Ivan.
 Cam wrote her story in April 2013.
-At the time, I’ve an Uncle Ivan was a favourite story for Cammy, especially after attending the book launch.
-But Cammy thought writing a story about family would be perfect for her baby brother to introduce him to his family members.
-I’ve an Uncle Ivan consists of a fairly simple format; each page introduces a family member in the form of a rhyming sentence.
+At the time, I have Uncle Ivan was a favourite story for Cammy, especially after attending the book launch.
+But Cammy thought writing a story about family would be perfect for her baby brother to introduce to his family members.
+I Have an Uncle Ivan consists of a fairly simple format; each page introduces a family member in the form of a rhyming sentence.

 Cam brainstormed rhyming words for each of her family members and used those to construct sentences.
 At the beginning, she needed help with the number of syllables in her sentences, but quickly picked up the pattern.

 There is nothing wrong with using a child’s own handwriting in a published piece of work, but as Cammy is a pre-writer I acted as her scribe and chose to type her story.
 I used Microsoft Publisher- as it allows you to easily create a booklet using a predesigned template.

 Each page featured a rhyming sentence about a family member.
 I included a photo of the family member and Cammy illustrated the page, giving more meaning to her text.

 We kept the book simple and had the books photocopied at Officeworks.
 We bound the book (covered the staples) with washi tape.
 For a more professional finish, you could have your books printed by Blurb.

 5. INVITING GUESTS TO THE BOOK LAUNCH

 We invited Cammy’s family by sending a simple multimedia text message.
 Although we didn’t give much notice to family members, they were keen to come along to support Cammy.